-Repromed has the most active and successful research and development programs in Australia.
+Repromed has an active and successful research and development program.

 Our Scientists and Doctors have made major contributions to the global knowledge regarding the causes of and treatments for infertility issues.
 These contributions have had positive real impacts for our patients such as: